wp-plugins/live-comment-notification-toaster/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later

-This plugin can enable the admin to install a live notification toaster to notify all online customers whenever any comment is made by any online customer.
+This plugin can enable the admin to install a live notification toaster to notify all online users whenever any comment is made by any online user.

 == Description ==
 Live comment notification plugin can enable the admin to install a live notification toaster to notify all online customers whenever any comment is made by any online customer.